AhsanHaleem/Inventory_Management_System/README.md

 🏪🛒Inventory Management System <br />
-Simple store inventory or products management program for small stores in C programming language.  <br /> <br /> This program will keep track of different products, their price, and their current number of units in stock. <br /> It allows end user to print the entire inventory, add stock to the inventory, and buy products. <br /> <br />
+Simple store inventory or products management program for small stores in C programming language.  <br /> <br /> This program will keep track of different products, their prices, and their current number of units in stock. <br /> It allows end user to print the entire inventory, add stock to the inventory, and buy products. <br /> <br />

 List of source and header files: main.c, defs.h, inventory.c, user_interction.c <br />